Seven Up Ads

 2

 Full color 10" x 13" ad with a Christmas theme.
 The ad shows three couples sitting around a fireplace and it looks like they are singing.
 The ad headline at the top of the page says "'tis the season to be jolly (Better get another case of 7-up)".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+December 8, 1958

 Life magazine